 Introduction to keeping the Kole Tang

 The Kole tang is peaceful, hardy and relatively inexpensive, by saltwater aquarium standards.
-It has an oval shaped body with a sharp spine at the base of its caudal fin.
+It has an oval-shaped body with a sharp spine at the base of its caudal fin.
 The body is brown in color with light blue to yellow horizontal stripes.
-It has large eyes which are encircled by a pale yellowish ring while the head is decorated with small blue spots, which is what makes this such an iconic and stunning fish.
+It has large eyes that are encircled by a pale yellowish ring while the head is decorated with small blue spots, which is what makes this such an iconic and stunning fish.

 Housing and care

 The Kole tang is suitable for a community tank, provided you have ample space and don’t plan on keeping any other tangs in your tank.
 In my opinion, ample space is at least 70 gallons, with lots of swimming space and good hiding spots for shelter during the night, although there will be others who will say more conservatively that you should have 100 gallons or more to keep the Kole tang (or any other tang, for that matter).

 The ideal aquarium should also have a significant amount of live rock and live sand to support natural algae growth and detritus build-up as natural food, which will give them a place to graze because they will graze constantly.
 This fish should not bother your crabs and shrimp or nip at corals and is considered to be reef safe.

 It is very difficult to tell the difference between the male and female.
 During the courtship period, the male demonstrates some color changes.
 Tangs are egg scatterers and group spawners.
 On the reefs, spawning is tied to the lunar cycle, but as far as breeding in captivity, not much has been published.
 I personally have high hopes that the Kole tang will be available as a captive-bred species, now that there have been significant breakthroughs with rearing the yellow tang (another Hawaii native).